perwin/imfit/docs/imfit_tutorial.md

 ## <a name="betterfits-masking"></a>Better Fits: Masking

-If you look at the image (e.g., with SAOimage DS9 or another FITS-displaying program), you can see features that probably aren't part of the galaxy -- for example, there are certainly three (and possibly five) distinct, small objects near the galaxy which are probably foreground stars or background galaxies.
+If you look at the image (e.g., with SAOimage DS9 or another FITS-displaying program), you can see features that most likely aren't part of the galaxy -- for example, there are certainly three (and possibly five) distinct, small objects near the galaxy which are probably foreground stars or background galaxies.
 Since they're relatively bright compared to the